Fairblock/fairyring/readme.md

-# 🍄 Fairblock: Building Basic Apps Using Simple Encrypted Transactions
+# 🍄 Fairblock: Building cApps Using Smart Contracts, General Conditions and Private Decryption

 _**‼️ All code within this tutorial is purely educational, and it is up to the readers discretion to build their applications following industry standards, practices, and applicable regulations.**_